 Al Lauer

-Dennis Teifeld
+Dennis partner Teifeld

 Heritage Bank